 - My Account

-That day in his major league at bat, he had his first major league hit, a single off Chicago Cubs' starting pitcher Jon Lester.
-Gift Ngoepe was born on born January 18, 1990.
+That day in his major league at-bat, he had his first major league hit, a single off Chicago Cubs' starting pitcher Jon Lester.
+Gift Ngoepe was born on born in 1990.
 Mpho' Gift Ngoepe was born in Randburg, South Africa; growing up, Ngoepe's mother was a clubhouse attendant for the Randburg Mets, and they lived in one of the clubhouse rooms.
 He was invited to Major League Baseball's academy in Tirrenia, Italy, where the Pirates signed him.
-When he signed in October 2008 he became the first Black South African, and the sixth South African to sign a professional baseball contract.
+When he signed in October 2008, he became the first Black South African and the sixth South African to sign a professional baseball contract.

 In 2009, Ngoepe played for the Gulf Coast League Pirates.
 He was also a South Africa national baseball team member at the 2009 World Baseball Classic.
 At the 2009 WBC, he hit consecutive triples off of Mexico's Elmer Dessens.
 In 2009, Sports Illustrated published an article on Ngoepe titled "A Gift From Africa."
 In 2010, he played 64 games with the Short Season-A State College Spikes and 2 with the Advanced-A Bradenton Marauders.